ibbles/LearningUnrealEngine/Pawn.md

 The initial possession happens when the default Pawn is spawned by the game.
 See Spawning above.

+The Pawn knows which Controller is currently controlling it, if any.
+Set to the `AController* Controller` property.

 `TODO:` Write about how to move the PlayerController from pawn to pawn here.

 ## Movement